Leonardo Express: The Direct Train from Fiumicino Airport to Roma Termini

 Termini: Leonardo Express platforms are at the far right of the main hall, entering from Via Giolitti.
 Well-signposted.
 Busy during morning and evening peaks, but the 30-minute frequency means you won't wait long.

-Fiumicino: Follow "Stazione / Train" signs from the Terminal 3 arrivals hall — roughly 10 minutes from customs to the platform.
-Terminal 1 arrivals need a free internal shuttle to Terminal 3.
-Allow 15 minutes for that connection, not 5.
+Fiumicino: Follow "Stazione / Train" signs from the Terminal 3 arrivals hall, roughly 10 minutes from customs to the platform.
+Terminal 1 arrivals should allow about 15 minutes to reach the station on foot, not 5.

 The gaps in coverage

-Before 06:08 and after roughly 23:23, there's no Leonardo Express.
-Those aren't edge cases — plenty of transatlantic flights land after midnight, and early business departures regularly mean pre-dawn airport runs.
+Before the first early-morning departure and after the last late-evening one, there's no Leonardo Express.
+Those aren't edge cases, plenty of transatlantic flights land after midnight, and early business departures regularly mean pre-dawn airport runs.
 For those hours, a pre-booked private transfer is the practical option.

 A transfer booked through GetTransfer fixes the price before departure.
 No airport surcharge discovered at arrivals, no surge pricing at midnight.
 The driver is in the hall with a name sign.